slashlos/He3/He3/He3/Assets.xcassets/README-md.dataset/README.md

 all recorded information stored within the users applications default store for He3.

-He3 does provide a means to save and retrival entire playlist or items, by drag-n-drop from the the playlist table views.
+He3 does provide a means to save and retrieve entire playlist or items, by drag-n-drop from the the playlist table views.
 Also playlist items can be dragged from a He3 window document icon into a playlist item or list which if "over" will cause the item to be updated.